digimat/digimat-saia/README.rst

 * Mapping SAIA variables to Modbus/BACnet variables require additional specific config and hardware ressources that you may not have
 * Data communication using more sophisticated protocols like BACnet use more encapsulation around exchanged data.
 Using EtherSBus is more *lightweight* and efficient.

-The digimat.saia module was mainly created to partially explore the S-Bus mecanisms on Raspberry Pi devices before starting a deeper implementation on our `Digimat <https://www.st-sa.ch/digimat.html>`_ HVAC BMS infrastructure.
+The digimat.saia module was mainly created to partially explore the S-Bus mecanisms on Raspberry Pi devices before starting a deeper implementation on our `Digimat <https://www.st-sa.ch/digimat.html>`_ HVAC BMS infrastructures.
+SAIA Burgess has absolutely **no implication** on this project and cannot be held responsible for any problem of any kind if you decide to use this module.

 At this time, we don't have access to any S-Bus or EtherSBus protocol official specifications.
-If you own such documentation, please forward it to us (fhess@st-sa.ch), as SAIA doesn't want to provide it ;( If you need to learn about this protocol, some good starting points may include :
+If you own such documentation, please forward it to us (fhess [at] st-sa [dot] ch), as SAIA doesn't want to provide it ;( If you need to learn about this protocol, some good starting points may include :

 * `WireShark EtherSBus plugin source code <https://github.com/boundary/wireshark/blob/master/epan/dissectors/packet-sbus.c>`_
 * `SBPoll Python EtherSBus source code <http://mblogic.sourceforge.net/mbtools/sbpoll.html>`_
 * `SAIA faq <http://www.sbc-support.ch/faq>`_
-* The protocol specification *should* be theorically available upon request per email to SAIA at support@saia-pcd.com, but you will need to sign a non disclosure agreenment.
+* The protocol specification *should* be theorically available upon request per email to SAIA at support [at] saia-pcd [dot] com, but you will need to sign a non disclosure agreement.
 Ask for the "**Utilization Agreement for Saia S-Bus Developer Documentation**" document.

 Using the SAIA PG5 debugger may also help understanding how things works.
 Wireshark has an excellent protocol decoder and you will easily find some .pcap samples by googling "sbus pcap".
 Really useful.